-Take, for example, the work I am doing for MyDoc, a digital health brand based in Singapore.
+Take, for example, the work I did for MyDoc, a digital health brand based in Singapore.

 The most interesting stat on the chart above is that fact we improved lead generation by 6X, which is really good, even if it does start with a low base.

 These numbers only refer to organic inbound leads, as we have a strong new business team that focuses solely on outbound leads.

 PR lowers your cost of acquisition